yangpengchengstat/R-code-S4_Class-protein-clustering-based-on-data-integration-of-corum-and-inparanoid/README.md

 ## Parameter Definition

-user_weight is the combination weight of "WCCd3" and "euclidean".
+ For the two-step clustering analysis, we determined three parameters of the clustering algorithms,including the weight w on "WCCd", the number of clusters in SOM, and the merging threshold for the AP algorithm.
 1. (<b>`user_weight`</b>) : the combination weight of "WCCd3" and "euclidean".
 After training, the weight of 0.35 were assigned to "WCCd3" and 0.15 to "euclidean".
-2. <b>`input_directory`</b>: This parameter stores the input directory where you store your elution profile file.
-It is recommended to use the abosulte path instead of relative path.
+2. <b>`the number of clusters in SOM`</b> or (` <b>`the structure of neurons of SOM`</b>): After training, the relationship between the
 ```
    num_p <- length(prot_id_rep_c)